jonnyspicer/jonnyspicer.github.io/mendokusai/_posts/2021-02-28-lockdown-goals-iii-yoga-complete.md

 ---
 layout: mendokusai
 author: Jonny Spicer
-title: Lockdown Goals III Yoga Complete
+title: Lockdown Goals III&#58 Yoga Complete
 tags: [ Diet and Fitness ]
 ---
 Contrary to form, I have actually complete one of my goals, and did indeed manage to do some kind of yoga every day for the entirety of February.
 I only did a little each day,